Does Your Business Pass the Business Credit Test?

 What is vendor credit?

-Vendor credit is when one business, like a coffee supplier, allows your business to get the coffee it needs now but pay for them later.
+Vendor credit is when one business, like a coffee supplier or office supply store, allows your business to get the coffee it needs or supplies now but pay for them later.

 These vendor credit terms give you 30 days to pay and are called “Net 30.”